StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/CREATE MATERIALIZED VIEW.md

 | bitmap_union, bitmap_union_count, count(distinct)      | bitmap_union                                    |
 | hll_raw_agg, hll_union_agg, ndv, approx_count_distinct | hll_union                                       |

-## Relevant session variables

-The following variables control the behaviour of materialized view:

-- `analyze_mv`: Whether and how to analyze the materialized view after refresh.
-Valid values are an empty string (Do not analyze), `sample` (Sampled statistics collection), and `full` (Full statistics collection).
-Default is `sample`.
-- `enable_materialized_view_rewrite`: Whether to enable the automatic rewrite for materialized view.
-Valid values are `true` (Default since v2.5) and `false`.

 ## Usage notes

 - The current version of StarRocks does not support creating multiple materialized views at the same time.
 A new materialized view can only be created when the one before is completed.